bestwebua/rspec_file_chef/README.md

 # RSpec File Chef
 The main idea of this gem is saving previous state of tracking files after running RSpec.
-It should be helpful when your project using own local files for record some data or a log.
-And you don't want that RSpec will change it, or after tests you will get a lot of temporary test files in your project root folder.
+It should be helpful when your project is using own local files for record some data or a log.
+And you don't want that RSpec will change it.
+Or you don't want to get a lot of temporary test files in your project root folder after your tests complete.

 ## Features